nafarlee/git-good/README.md

 ## Evangelism?

 While this guide focuses on Git, as it is the VCS I use most often because I am quite happy with it, Git is not a be all end all.
-There are other systems that perform similarly to Git, and have different tradeoffs that might make more sense depending upon your use case.
+There are other systems that perform similarly to Git, and have different trade-offs that might make more sense depending upon your use case.

 The important thing is to use a true VCS of __some__ kind.
 Even if you are developing/writing solo, the utility a VCS provides over manual backups (or worse, nothing at all!) cannot be overstated.